wisetime-io/pbts-grpc-transcoder/README.md

 ## Limitations

 * This library implements HTTP Options transcoding.
 It only supports unary RPCs.
-* Generated protobuf javascript files don't support minification.
+* Please ensure that the JavaScript files that are generated from Protobuf aren't minified.